Welcome to the DDF QuickStart Guide, your gateway to understanding the intriguing dance between your body and the food it craves.

 - Once you are comfortable using your BG to guide WHEN to eat, you can use your BG to guide WHAT to eat.

 - If post-meal BG is above the upper limit -> look to reduce refined carbs that are spiking your blood glucose and overfilling your glucose fuel tank.
+Check out our Blood Sugar & Fat Loss food list for some inspiration.

 - If BG is above trigger and you are hungry -> go ahead and eat a protein-focused meal (this can be particularly useful in the morning when most people have elevated BG due to Dawn Phenomenon).